 Dr. Christen’s research interests include issues such as open access, digital technologies, cultural heritage management, sovereignty, and intellectual property rights as they intersect with indigenous peoples rights and relations globally.
 She is the Director of the Plateau Peoples’ Web Portal a collaboratively curated site of Plateau cultural materials, Mukurtu CMS a content management system and community digital archive platform built around the particular needs of indigenous peoples globally and co-Director with Jane Anderson of Local Contexts, an educational website for innovative traditional knowledge licenses and labels for indigenous cultural heritage.
-Her work has been funded by the Office of Digital Humanities at the National Endowment for the Humanities, the National Science Foundation, the Institute for Museum and Library Services, the Andrew Mellon Foundation and the American Council of Learned Societies.
+Her work has been funded by the National Endowment for the Humanities, the National Science Foundation, the Institute for Museum and Library Services, the Andrew Mellon Foundation and the American Council of Learned Societies.

 Dr. Christen enjoys teaching a range of classes focusing on the ethics of access and openness in relation to knowledge sharing and in particular on the practices and processes around digital humanities and museum and archival access.
 Her classes stress critical thinking and making.

 Aboriginal Business: Alliances in a Remote Australian Town.
 School for Advanced Research Press, 2009.

 Christen, K. 2019, “Towards Slow Archives.”
 Co-authored with Jane Anderson.
 Journal of Archival Science, vol 19: 87-116. https://doi.org/10.1007/s10502-019-09307-x

 Christen, K. 2019, “Decolonizing Attribution: Traditions of Exclusion.”
 Co-authored with Jane Anderson.
 Journal of Radical Librarianship, vol 5, 2019.